Pit Bulls in the Media

-Pit Bull Background:
+Pit Bull Background

 Why Pit Bulls May Attack

-In addition to the above, Pit Bulls may attack if they believe they are protecting their owner or home, they feel threatened or if they simply are improperly trained.
-Like any breed of dog, pit bulls can become overly-aggressive simply because the owner does not understand how to properly handle or train the dog.
-When the owner is aware of a vicious or aggressive tendency, he or she has a duty to prevent the dog from access to the public and to warn people of the dangerous nature of the dog.
+In addition to the above, dogs may attack if they believe they are protecting their owner or home, they feel threatened, or if they simply are improperly trained and socialized.
+Like any breed of dog, pit bulls can become overly aggressive simply because the owner does not understand how to properly handle or train the dog.
+When the owner is aware of a vicious or aggressive tendency, he or she must prevent the dog from access to the public and warn people of the dangerous nature of the dog.